The Clubhouse & Green

 Our Clubhouse

-At the very heart of Bexleyheath and Barnehurst Bowls Club is the clubhouse & green.
-We are situated in Russell Park, Long Lane, Bexleyheath, Kent.
+At the heart of Bexleyheath and Barnehurst Bowls Club lies our clubhouse and green, located in Russell Park, Long Lane, Bexleyheath, Kent.

 The Green